Search in medicinals

 Origin in PRC Pharmacopoeia: Nelumbo nucifera Gaertn.
 (PRC Pharmacopoeia)

-Origin (other sources): Nelumbo nucifera Gaertn.
+Origin in unofficial sources: Nelumbo nucifera Gaertn.

 Use: Medicinal